cimclees/rubiks/README.md

     * libsdl2-dev
     * libglew-dev
     * libglm-dev

   2. Run 'make' from the main project directory ('rubiks')

+  3. The game will be built and saved as an executable named 'rubiks' in the main project directory.

 Controls:
   * Hold right click and move mouse to adjust view.